rabbitmq/rabbitmq-clusterer/README.md

       held by the new younger *A*, and so *B* and *C* will reset as necessary.

-## Applying cluster configs

-The Clusterer will communicate a new valid config to both all the nodes of its current config, and in addition to all the nodes in the new config.
-Even if the cluster is able to be formed in the absence of some nodes indicated in the config, the nodes of the cluster will continue to attempt to make contact with any missing nodes and will pass the config to them if and when they eventually appear.

-All of which means that you generally only need to supply new configs to a single node of any cluster.
-There is no harm in doing more than this.
-The Clusterer stores on disk the currently applied config (it stores this next to the mnesia directory Rabbit uses for all its persistent data) and so if a node goes down, it will have a record of the config in operation when it was last up.
-When it comes back up, it will attempt to rejoin that cluster, regardless of whether this node was ever explicitly given this config.

-There are a couple of ways to specify a cluster config:

-* The `rabbitmq.config` file.
-In a `rabbitmq_clusterer` section you
-  can add a `config` entry.
-This can be either a path to a file containing the config, or a config itself:

-      [{rabbitmq_clusterer,
-          [{config, "/path/to/my/cluster.config"}]
-       }].

-  or

-      [{rabbitmq_clusterer,
-          [{config,
-              [{version, 43},
-               {nodes, [{rabbit@hostA, disc}, {rabbit@hostB, ram}, {rabbit@hostD, disc}]},
-               {gospel, {node, rabbit@hostD}}
-           }]
-       }].

-  Do not forget the dot on the end, either in the `rabbitmq.config` file, or on the cluster config if you provide the cluster config in a separate file.

-* `rabbitmqctl eval 'rabbit_clusterer:apply_config().'`

-  **This will only have any effect if there is an entry in the `rabbitmq.config` file for the Clusterer as above, and a path is specified as the value rather than a config directly.**

-  If that is the case, then this will cause the node to reload the file containing cluster config and apply it.
-Note that you cannot change the path itself in the `rabbitmq.config` file dynamically: neither Rabbit nor the Clusterer will pick up any changes to that file without restarting the whole Erlang node.

-* `rabbitmqctl eval 'rabbit_clusterer:apply_config("/path/to/my/other/cluster.config").'`

-  This will cause the Clusterer to attempt to load the indicated file as a cluster config and apply it.
-Using this method rather than the above allows the path to change dynamically and does not depend on any entries in the `rabbitmq.config` file.
-The path provided here is not retained in any way: providing the path here does not influence future calls to `rabbit_clusterer:apply_config().` - using `rabbit_clusterer:apply_config().` *always* attempts to inspect the path as found in `rabbitmq.config` when the node was started.

-  Note if you really want to, rather than suppling a path to a file, you can supply the cluster config as a proplist directly, just as you can in the `rabbitmq.config` file itself.

 ### Mistakes in config files